doppllib/doppllib.github.io/docs/dopplappfromscratch.md

     }
 }
 ```
 3. `copyMainOutput` points to the directory that you wish to deploy your Objective-C code to.
+To output your test code, add the `copyTestOutput` value.

 4. The `translatePattern` lists folders or specific files that you want to be translated to Objective-C. If you set up a separate Java build, and all of the code is shared, you can omit this.

-5. Run `./gradlew dopplDeploy` to deploy your code to Objective-C. If you're going to continuously make changes that need to be deployed, instead run `./gradlew -t dopplDeploy`, which will watch your project for new files and will deploy them every time you explicitly save files.
+5. Run `./gradlew dopplDeploy` to deploy your code to Objective-C.

 # Getting your deployed code in Xcode